-Figure 3.3: Kopenogram of genetic algorithm.
+Figure 3.3: Kopenogram of a genetic algorithm.

-Evolutionary algorithms can be used as heuristic strategy for finding global minimum or maximum and it can be used to estimate the parameters of the model.
-Genetic algorithm a type of evolutionary algorithm which encodes individuals as binary string was introduced e.g. by Holland [154] and the algorithm steps are schematically presented in figure 3.3.
+An evolutionary algorithm can be used as a heuristic strategy for finding a global minimum or maximum.
+It can also be used to estimate the parameters of a model.
+A genetic algorithm is a type of evolutionary algorithm, which encodes individuals as binary string.
+It was introduced by the likes of Holland [154].
+These algorithm steps are schematically presented in Figure 3.3.